Sample social media posts.

 Housing is a Human Right.

 While incredible progress on LGBTIQ rights has been made across the world, LGBTIQ people still face discrimination and violence simply for being who they are.
-And as the COVID-19 crisis continues, LGBTIQ youth experiencing homelessness are particularly vulnerable.
+And as COVID-19, poverty, war and climate change continue to disrupt peaceful life on our planet, LGBTIQ youth experiencing homelessness are particularly vulnerable.
 Sometimes, the simple protection of home is all it takes for a young person to be safe.

 On #TrueColorsDay, we will speak out in a unified voice and take coordinated action to defend the human rights of LGBTIQ youth experiencing homelessness.